IB Middle Years Programme (MYP)

 The MYP core remains the same in all International Baccalaureate schools and very much holds the curriculum together.
 This structure helps students to develop skills that cross subject boundaries.
 It also helps your child to see how everything is connected and gives them the opportunity to put their learning into practice in a way that is meaningful.
 All teaching and learning in the MYP connects with the MYP Core.

 A real strength of the MYP for students is the emphasis placed upon Approaches To Learning (ATL) where they are supported to improve at finding and evaluating information, organising themselves and their work.
 In their MYP classes your child will work on developing essential skills in technology, collaboration and communication.
-The following ATL skill categories and clusters are practiced in all MYP subjects in a way that is relevant in each subject and discipline:
+The following ATL skill categories are practiced in all MYP subjects in a way that is relevant in each subject and discipline:

 One of the great strengths of the MYP is the requirement for students to make a positive difference in the world around them - a concept which is central to the ISH vision for your child to become a proactive and compassionate global citizen.
 At its heart this is about learning by doing rather than learning purely in the classroom.
 Through real-world activities, students are given the opportunity to reflect on their own strengths and interests, and importantly use their skills and aptitudes to support for positive initiatives.
 Ideas for action are often connected to the curriculum, but students can also engage in projects for which they have a passion, outside of the school curriculum.